ultrafro/investorScreens/README.md

 * Are there certain countries that you would ban all together?
 * Is the idea to have a common set of questions for all funds and create a shared system?
 * Is this like ESG [https://www.investopedia.com/terms/e/environmental-social-and-governance-esg-criteria.asp](https://www.investopedia.com/terms/e/environmental-social-and-governance-esg-criteria.asp) - Notable that J&J is classified as an ESG.
+* What about nested situations like funds of funds?